tanchunsiong/zoom_videosdk_linux_rawdatademos/README.md

 make a copy of /lib/zoom_video_sdk/libvideosdk.so to /lib/zoom_video_sdk/libvideosdk.so.1

+you will also need to add qt_libs into  /lib/zoom_video_sdk/qt_libs this is typically double packaged into a tar and gz

 ## Generate Your JWT
 You much have an account [subscribed](https://marketplace.zoom.us/docs/sdk/video/developer-accounts/) Zoom Video SDK.